hcxie/const_take_home/README.md

 1. time drift features
 2. time gradient features

-Since dengue infection is caused by mosquitoes and the number of mosquitoes are affected by the climate.
-When the climate reaches to a condition where mosquitos will grow and spread quickly, It may takes a few days for the mosquitoes to spread and 4 to 8 days until the infection synonym appears.
-Therefore, the climate condition on the day where dengue infection outbreaks may not be the condition that causes such outbreak.
+Since dengue infection is caused by mosquitoes and the number of mosquitoes is affected by the climate.
+When the climate reaches a condition where mosquitos will grow and spread quickly, It may take a few days for the mosquitoes to spread and 4 to 8 days until the infection synonym appears.
+Therefore, the climate condition on the day when dengue infection outbreaks may not be the condition that causes a  such outbreak.
 There may be a time drift between input variables and target variables.
 However, we do not know the length of the drift period.
-Therefor, I set drift period to 52, which is a year length.
+Therefore, I set the drift period to 52, which is a year long.
 Then for each variable,  52 additional variables are created.
 Each additional variable presents a drift period.

 Gradient features are derived by calculating the gradient of a feature value across time.
 Such features could be used to capture some sudden climate changes in the past time period.
-For example, if a large gradient of temperature value appears, it means there is a sudden temperature change in the past a few days.
+For example, if a large gradient of temperature value appears, it means there is a sudden temperature change in the past few days.
 Such dramatic change may affect the number of mosquitoes in that region.

 ## 5.7 Feature_argumentation 3

-This class applied polynomial transformation to the features.
-This class will only apply polynomial transformation to the features except the features created by Feature_argumentation2 class.
+This class applied a polynomial transformation to the features.
+This class will only apply the polynomial transformation to the features except the features created by Feature_argumentation2 class.

 ## 5.8 Feature_selection

 After three feature argumentation steps, I have created more than one thousand new features.
 It is important to apply a feature selection process to remove redundant and correlated features.
 Otherwise, the model built based on such features will be highly unstable.

-Due to the large amount of correlated features in the data, PCA will be a good choice here.
-PCA converts the data from a large amount of features into a small number of principal component while maintain the maximum variation in the original data.
-This will not only get rid of the correlation in the data, but also significantly reduce the size of the data.
+Due to the large number of correlated features in the data, PCA will be a good choice here.
+PCA converts the data from the large number of features into a small number of principal components while maintaining the maximum variation in the original data.
+This will not only get rid of the correlation in the data but also significantly reduce the size of the data.

-However, converting the features to principal component will make it difficult to explain the model.
+However, converting the features to principal components will make it difficult to explain the model.
 If the goal of this assessment is to archive a high ranking in this competition, I would go with PCA.
-In real business scenario, if the model explanation is a requirement, then it is better not to transform the original features to principal component.
-There, I included an automatic feature selection method in `/src/_helper_class.py`based on this paper https://ieeexplore.ieee.org/abstract/document/8871132.
+In a real business scenario, if the model explanation is a requirement, then it is better not to transform the original features to principal components.
+There, I included an automatic feature selection method in `/src/_helper_class.py` based on this paper https://ieeexplore.ieee.org/abstract/document/8871132.

 This method reversed the relationship between features and observations.
 Each feature is treated as a single observation.
-A hieratical clustering algorithm is applied to group similar feature together.
-After that, we apply three different models on the original data set to estimate the importance of each feature.
+A hieratical clustering algorithm is applied to group similar features together.
+After that, we apply three different models to the original data set to estimate the importance of each feature.
 Based on the importance predicted by each model, we will select the most important variable in each cluster.
 Then, we aggregate the variable selection together as the final selection.
 This method is effective to select the most important and uncorrelated features effectively.
-However, this method could be computational expensive if the data size is large
+However, this method could be computationally expensive if the data size is large

 # 6. Ensemble One-staged Model